otzarri/training-spring-microservices/02-microservices/currency-conversion-service/README.md

 $ java -jar target/currency-exchange-service-0.0.1-SNAPSHOT.jar --server.port=8000
 $ java -jar target/currency-exchange-service-0.0.1-SNAPSHOT.jar --server.port=8001
 ```

+Service `currency-conversion-service` is now prepared to connect
+to `currency-exchange-service` instances passing through Zuul.

+All requests to `currency-exchange-service` endpoint will be logged in the console of `netflix-zuul-api-gateway-server`.

 [Insomnia](https://insomnia.rest/) API test plan is defined in
 test file [insomia-test-plan.json](insomia-test-plan.json).